parallelworks/parsl_mpi/run_on_cluster/README.md

 conda activate parsl-mpi
 python slurmprovider.py
 ```
+3. There is also a `clean_up.sh` that will delete all the files created by the workflow.
+The comments in this script also describe the purpose of each file/directory it deletes.

 PW cloud clusters are elastic; after a few minutes, any idle worker nodes are
 released so they don't add to the cost of running the cluster.
 However, since